OumaDennisOmondi/kyosk/README.md

 minikube ip

 # Add the following entry to your /etc/hosts file (requires sudo) to pint to the nginx ingress
-# Replace <MINIKUBE_IP> with the IP address from above command, the 2nd maps the loopback adress to the same hostname too, run both

-echo "<MINIKUBE_IP> kyosk.local" | sudo tee -a /etc/hosts
 echo "127.0.0.1 kyosk.local" | sudo tee -a /etc/hosts